strugee/eliasdorneles.github.io/site/blog/on-getting-productive-with-git.md

 </div>

 It took me several weeks to figure out the whole thing because I was so afraid of messing up.
-And in the end the code didn't even got merged.
+And in the end the code didn't even get merged.

 I never forgot my frustration during this, which is why today I avoid as much as possible to ask for someone to rebase their code in a pull request, unless I